 Baculovirus Technology

 Warts in cattle are caused by bovine papillomaviruses.
-While there are many different types of bovine papillomaviruses, the most common is called bovine papillomavirus 1 (BPV L1).
+While there are many different types of bovine papillomaviruses, the most common is called bovine papillomavirus 1 (BPV 1).

-Historically, wart vaccines have been crude tissue homogenates that raise concerns about safety as well as inconsistent availability.
+Historically, wart vaccines have consisted of large doses of chemically inactivated crude wart homogenates that raise concerns about safety and syringeability, as well as inconsistent availability.

-Our bovine wart vaccine is produced using a baculovirus that is engineered to expresses the main surface protein of BPV L1.
-This recombinant bovine papillomavirus protein naturally self-assembles into virus-like particles that are antigenically indistinguishable from natural BPV L1.
+Cambridge’s conditionally licensed bovine wart vaccine is produced using a baculovirus that is engineered to express the main surface protein of BPV 1.

-The inactivated baculovirus culture containing BPV L1 virus-like particles is adjuvanted with our proprietary PS50 oil-in-water adjuvant to help stimulate a robust humoral immune response following subcutaneous administration.
+The inactivated baculovirus culture expressing the BPV1surface protein is adjuvanted with our proprietary PS50 oil-in-water adjuvant to help stimulate a robust humoral immune response following subcutaneous administration.

-The vaccine stimulates the bovine immune system to generate neutralizing antibodies, which are a demonstrated correlate of protection to fibropapillomas.
-Trials in cattle have demonstrated high neutralizing titers in calves following administration of our vaccine, which led to complete protection from the development of warts following challenge.
+The vaccine stimulates the bovine immune system to generate neutralizing antibodies.
+Trials in cattle have demonstrated neutralizing titers in calves following administration of our vaccine, which led to protection from the development of warts following challenge.

 A black angus bull stands on a green grassy field.
 Agriculture, cattle breeding.